elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 - Session hijack attacks involve stealing the token from a victim's session
   - The attacker can now take the place of the real user and perform actions the real user would be allowed to do in the session
   - For example, hijacking an on-line banking session and transferring funds to the attacker's account
-- There are different types of session hijack attacks

 Notes: